-The Consumer Protection from Unfair Trading Regulations 2008 (the CPRS) prohibit unfair business-to-consumer commercial practices, including misleading or aggressive advertising.
-Whenever it considers complaints that a marketing communication misleads consumers or is aggressive or unfair to consumers, the ASA will have regard to the CPRs.
-That means it will take factors identified in the CPRs into account when it considers whether a marketing communication breaches the Codes.
+The Unfair Commercial Practices (UCP) provisions in Chapter 1 of Part of the Digital Markets, Competition and Consumers Act 2024 (DMCCA) prohibit unfair business-to-consumer commercial practices, including misleading or aggressive advertising.
+Whenever it considers complaints that a marketing communication misleads consumers or is aggressive or unfair to consumers, the ASA will have regard to the UCP provisions That means it will take factors identified in the UCP provisions into account when it considers whether a marketing communication breaches the Codes.